cdapio/cdap/docs/developer-guide/source/advanced.rst

 A complete application demonstrating the use of a custom Dataset is included in our `PageViewAnalytics </examples/PageViewAnalytics/index.html>`__ example.

-You can also create/drop/truncate Datasets using `Continuuity Reactor HTTP REST API <rest.html>`__.
-Please refer to the REST APIs guide for more details on how to do that.
+You can also create/drop/truncate Datasets using `Cask Data Application Platform HTTP REST API <rest.html>`__.
+Please refer to the
+REST APIs guide for more details on how to do that.